Johnteh/final-_Airbnb_clone/README.md

 3. [AirBnB_clone](https://github.com/Johnteh/AirBnB_clone)

 This versioning process was a great experience in pair programming and working on unfamiliar, developed codebases.
-However i created this repository to better organise my code and to better demonstrate my skills and experience that i have gained
+However i created this repository to better organise my code and to better demonstrate my skills and experience that i have gained throughout the development.

 This repository is just the above - an organized, cleaned up version of Holbertonbnb.
-Call it a minified build, if you will.

 I started this repository as a duplicate of [AirBnB_clone_v4](https://github.com/Johnteh/AirBnB_clone_v4) Since then, I have: